Understanding the Chemical Formula for Iron(III) Phosphate: A full breakdown

 For students and professionals alike, deriving the correct formula from the ion names is a critical skill.
 Here is the logical, step-by-step process for iron(III) phosphate:

 This process highlights why Fe₃(PO₄)₂ is incorrect for iron(III) phosphate.
-That formula would result from using Fe²⁺ (iron(II)) and PO₄³⁻, leading to a charge imbalance of +4 and -6.
-The correct formula for iron(II) phosphate is indeed Fe₃(PO₄)₂, a separate compound with different properties.
+Day to day, that formula would result from using Fe²⁺ (iron(II)) and PO₄³⁻, leading to a charge imbalance of +4 and -6.
+On top of that, the correct formula for iron(II) phosphate is indeed Fe₃(PO₄)₂, a separate compound with different properties.
 This distinction is a primary source of error and misunderstanding.

 Real-World Examples: Why the Formula Matters